How to write a contract in 12 easy steps

 Let's get to what you came for — 12 simple steps to writing a contract

-Here's what you need to do if you're looking to create a solid contract template.
+Here's what you need to do if you're looking to create a solid contract template that covers everything you need without hiring an expensive lawyer.

 1. Gather as much information as possible

 - Think about every step of your service, from start to finish, listing who’s responsible for what, and when.
 Even if you think something might be insignificant or taken as read, write it down.
-Vague and ambiguous language is the enemy when it comes to writing a contract.
+Vague and ambiguous language is the enemy when it comes to how you write a contract.

 - Discuss expectations, workflows, milestones and deadlines with your client to make sure you’re both on the same page.
 Better yet, capture this information in an email chain to give you a point of reference as you draft the contract.